top of page

 Surplus Income Limits for Bankruptcy in Canada

-In Canada, part of the bankruptcy process requirements may include making payments for the benefit of the creditors.
-The Canadian government implements payment regulations known as surplus income standards.
-The concept behind surplus income standards is usually complex and challenging to understand, and that's where the importance of a Licensed Insolvency Trustee comes in.
+In our country, part of the bankruptcy process is paying the creditors in the duration of bankruptcy.
+The Canadian government has set up many payment regulations known as surplus income limits, given the financial turmoil of individuals who go through the process.
+The concepts behind it are usually too complex for regular people to understand and that’s where the importance of bankruptcy consultants comes in.

 What is Surplus Income?

 Surplus income is one of the components of the Canadian bankruptcy process.
-It considers that debtors still need to afford a standard of living.
-When an individual or family earns a net income over a certain magnitude, surplus income payments are required during bankruptcy.
-Three main principles guide the structuring of the required payments:
+It takes into account that bankrupts still need to afford a standard of living.
+Bankruptcy payments are only made when a family makes money over a certain magnitude.
+The concept behind this process is based on three main principles:

-• The more money you make, the more you will pay during bankruptcy.
+• The more money you make, the more you will be needed to pay during bankruptcy.

-• 50% of whatever you earn over the Superintendent’s Standards is required to be paid to the trustee for the benefit of your creditors.
+• Whatever you earn over the required amount for your family, you are needed to pay half to the trustee for the benefit of your creditors.

-For surplus income, your location within Vancouver or Surrey is not a factor, as the amounts determined by the Canadian government are a national standard.
+For surplus income, your location within Canada is not a factor as the amounts determined by the Canadian government are a national standard.

 Family Size | Monthly Income Threshold